sriharin207/youtube-clone/README.md

 # YouTube Clone

-This is a static homepage of Youtube created by using HTML and CSS .
+This is a homepage of Youtube created by using HTML,CSS and JavaScript.

 By clicking on the thumbnail/vedio title it will be re-directed to actual youtube vedio .